kaiser-rpg/KaiserRPG.github.io/pages/character/creation/class/intro.md

 This is the Innate Bonus you add to your Initiative.
 This number is added at first level and every time you meet the incremental level.

 ## Special
-Any special Class benefits not reflected in the DP costs or Innate Bonuses will appear here.
+Any special Class benefits not reflected in the XP costs or Innate Bonuses will appear here.
 This will not be listed if no special advantage exists.

 ## Secondary Skills
 The cost for developing Secondary Skills for each class are listed here.
 Some classes have a lower or higher XP cost for certain secondary skills.
 These will also be noted here.

 ## Martial
-Your class will determine the percentage of DP you can spend here, between 50% and 60%.
+Your class will determine the percentage of XP you can spend here, between 50% and 60%.

 ### Strike, Block, Dodge
 These are the costs of developing your offensive and defensive combat skills.
-No more than 40% of your total DP can be invested in the sum of these skills, and no more than 25% can be spent on a single skill.
+No more than 40% of your total XP can be invested in the sum of these skills, and no more than 25% can be spent on a single skill.

 ### Wear Armor
 This is the cost to develop the ability to Wear Armor.